CyMach/Kepler-Exoplanets-Analysis/README.md

 ***Scattered throughout countless galaxies, challenge the notion that we are alone in the universe.***

--->Exoplanets are the worlds that exist outside of our solar system.
+-Exoplanets are the worlds that exist outside of our solar system.

--->Also known as extrasolar planets, these bodies often orbit their own stars with some being part of entire planetary systems.
+-Also known as extrasolar planets, these bodies often orbit their own stars with some being part of entire planetary systems.

--->Exoplanets are made out of the same elements as the world’s and our solar system, based on their composition and structure are just as diverse varying atmospheric density and gravity.
+-Exoplanets are made out of the same elements as the world’s and our solar system, based on their composition and structure are just as diverse varying atmospheric density and gravity.

 **Classifications**

--->Neptune like planets large gaseous worlds
+-Neptune like planets large gaseous worlds

 Ex.: HAT P26B

--->Hot Jupiter | Closely orbit stars causing high temperatures
+-Hot Jupiter | Closely orbit stars causing high temperatures

 Ex.: WASP 18B

--->Super Earth | Smaller than gas giants larger than earth, Super earths are terrestrial made primarily of rocky or icy material
+-Super Earth | Smaller than gas giants larger than earth, Super earths are terrestrial made primarily of rocky or icy material

 Ex.: 555 Cancer B

--->Earth Analog | Similar to earth in size, composition and distance to their home star
+-Earth Analog | Similar to earth in size, composition and distance to their home star

 **Dataset**